dku-ucc/dku-ucc-momo-site/content/about.md

 ### 2026-current

-- Xinrong Sun, Major in Computer Science, Class of 2029
+- Xinrong Sun, Major in Applied Math and Computational Science, Class of 2029

 ### 2025–2026